polys18/BlackJackHelper/README.md

 ## Strategy Recommendations

-I hardcoded the blackjeck stratergy tables and teh cards that arae read are then used to prompt the strategy dictionries to get the best move.
+I hardcoded the blackjeck stratergy tables and the cards that are read, are then used to prompt the strategy dictionaries to get the best move.

 ## Future Enhancements